Support Our Work

 Moving Congress on Climate Change

 Our moral call for action on climate change has opened a political space in Washington for lawmakers to acknowledge the danger of inaction and discuss positive solutions.
-In the 114th session of Congress, 17 Republicans cosponsored legislation that FCNL developed with former Rep. Chris Gibson (NY) calling on Congress to act on climate change.
-We are building support for similar legislation in 2017.
-Senators and representatives are increasingly interested in joining the bipartisan Climate Solutions Caucus, which brings members together across party lines to discuss ways to move forward on this issue.
+In the 115th session of Congress, more than 20 Republicans cosponsored legislation that FCNL developed with former Rep. Chris Gibson (NY) calling on Congress to act on climate change.
+Representatives are building an increasingly powerful voting bloc through the bipartisan Climate Solutions Caucus, which brings members together across party lines to discuss ways to move forward on this issue.

 Religious Freedom: Opposing a Muslim Ban